Carina-P/Skiers-Destinations/README.md

 - **Links and buttons** work as espected
 - **Responsive design** fitting on mobile, tablet and desktop
 - **Information** about a ski resort is immediately shown when user **has choosen a resort**.
-- **Short information** in map stays open until user choose to close the information.
+- **Short information** in map stays open until user chooses to close the information.
 - **Information beside/below the map** is **updated** every time the user chooses a new resort.
 - **New average grade is correctly calculated** after user graded a ski resort.
 - **Updating of 10-top-list** works after user grading.